Bahrain or the Kingdom of Bahrain.

 Like most Arabic-speaking countries, the official language of Bahrain is Arabic.
 Most government communications are in Arabic, while some documents are translated into English when the targeted audience is non-Arabic speakers.

 The English language is the de facto national working and primary business language.
-It is a compulsory second language in most of the schools in Bahrain.
+It is a compulsory second language in most schools in Bahrain.
 Also, several newspapers are issued in English, as well as several TV channels and radio broadcasts.
 Commercial road signs all over the country are bilingual, displayed both in English and Arabic.

 The Persian language is still actively used by mainly the Persian immigrants who have a long history in Bahrain.
 It is a Western Iranian language with three modern varieties spoken in the country: western Persian, Dari, and Tajik.